Bridging Knowledge Webinar: Special Collections Library & Archives (Indian Pueblo Cultural Center) with Jonna Paden

 Join the Bridging Knowledge Scholars for the third in their scholarship program’s webinar series, with archivist and librarian, Jonna C. Paden.
 The Special Collections Library and Archives at the Indian Pueblo Cultural Center in Albuquerque, New Mexico is centered on the history and accomplishments of the Pueblo people.
 Learn about the work, the collections and the challenges of the small library and archives.

 This program is part of a series of 12 supplemental curriculum webinars planned for the IMLS-funded Bridging Knowledge Scholarship program.
-It will be recorded and will be available from the Bridging Knowledge playlist on the iSchool YouTube channel, and the Sustainable Heritage Network’s website.
-Live Captioning will be enabled for this session.

 For questions, or more information about this Bridging Knowledge curriculum webinar series, contact: email@example.com